25+ Arts Events You Can't Miss This Fall in Raleigh, N.C.

 Carolina Ballet productions

-Carolina Ballet opens its 2018-2019 season—its 21st season in Raleigh—with Firebird (Sept.
-20-30), a Russian fairy tale with an evil sorcerer, a handsome prince and, of course, a beautiful princess.
-With eight different shows on the calendar through May, Carolina Ballet's theme this season, "Shaping Story," will captivate audiences with an array of shows, also including the haunting Dracula (Oct.
-11-28) and the out-of-this world The Planets (Nov.
+Carolina Ballet continues its 2018-2019 season—its 21st season in Raleigh—themed "Shaping Story," captivating audiences with an array of shows including the haunting Dracula (through Oct.
+28) and the out-of-this world The Planets (Nov.
 21-25) this fall.

 Burning Coal Theatre productions